ZurichNLP/understanding-ctx-aug/README.md

 Experiments in the original paper mostly use the Topical Chat dataset ([https://m.media-amazon.com/images/G/01/amazon.jobs/3079_Paper._CB1565131710_.pdf](Gopalakrishnan_et_al_2019)).
 This dataset can be found at [https://github.com/alexa/Topical-Chat]

-To prepare the data, do the following:
+To download the data for fine-tuning, run

 ```
 mkdir data